Do I require emergency dental care if my tooth cracked?

 In most cases, a tooth treated with a root canal is covered by a dental crown to protect it.

-In more complex cases, it might be necessary to cut into the gum, or remove some of the bone surrounding the tooth.
-Local anaesthetic is used to ensure the patient doesn't feel any pain.
-Occasionally, a dentist will opt to use general anaesthetic.
+In more complex cases, it might be necessary to cut into the gum or remove some of the bone surrounding the tooth.
+Local anesthetic is used to ensure the patient doesn't feel any pain.
+Occasionally, a dentist will opt to use a general anesthetic.

 There are lots of options for treating a cracked or broken tooth.

-While you're waiting to see the dentist, there are a number of things you can do to minimise any discomfort.
+- While you're waiting to see the dentist, there are a number of things you can do to minimize any discomfort.